How to comply with ‘Natasha’s Law’

-This amendment, known as ‘Natasha’s Law‘ has been introduced by the UK Government following the death of Natasha Ednan-Laperouse after suffering an allergic reaction to an undeclared ingredient in a prepacked sandwich.
+This amendment, known as ‘Natasha’s Law‘ was introduced by the UK Government following the death of Natasha Ednan-Laperouse after suffering an allergic reaction to an undeclared ingredient in a prepacked sandwich.

 The law aims to protect people with allergies by providing potentially life-saving information on the labels of food ‘prepacked for direct sale’ (PPDS).
 This is food packaged at the same place it is served to consumers.
 It can include food that customers select themselves, pre-wrapped products kept behind a counter and food sold at mobile or temporary outlets.

-The Food Standards Agency (FSA) has made a short video summarising the changes.
+The Food Standards Agency (FSA) made a short video summarising the changes.